arpitbbhayani/articles/blogs/fractional-cascading.md

 The k-binary searches approach is thus super-efficient on space but not so much on time.
 Hence by trading some space, we could reap some benefits on time, and on this exact principle, the unified binary search approach is based.

 # Unified binary search
 This approach uses some extra space, preprocessing and computations to reduce search time.
-The preprocessing actually involves precomputing the position of all elements in all the `k` lists.
-This precomputation enables us to perform just one binary search and get the required precalculated positions.
+The preprocessing actually involves precomputing the positions of all elements in all the `k` lists.
+This precomputation enables us to perform just one binary search and get the required precalculated positions in one go.

 ## Preprocess
-The preprocessing is done in two phases; in the first phase, we compute a position tuple for each element and attach it with the same element.
-In phase two of preprocessing, we create an auxiliary list containing all the elements of all the lists on which we then perform a binary search for the given target value.
+The preprocessing is done in two phases; in the first phase, we compute a position tuple for each element and associate it with the same.
+In phase two of preprocessing, we create an auxiliary list containing all the elements of all the lists, on which we then perform a binary search for the given target value.

 ### Computing position tuple for each element
 Position tuple is a `k` item tuple where every `i`th item denotes the position of the associated element in the `i`th list.
-We compute this tuple by performing binary search on all the `k` lists treating the element as the target value.
+We compute this tuple by performing a binary search on all the `k` lists treating the element as the target value.

 From the example above, the position tuple of 4th element in 4th list i.e 79 will be `[3, 5, 4, 3]` which denotes its position in all 4 lists.
-In list 1 - `arr[0]` - 79 is at index `3`, in list 2 - `arr[1]` 79 is actually out of bounds but would be inserted at index `5` hence the output `5`, we could also have returned a value marking out of bounds, like `-2`, in list 3 - `arr[2]` - 79 is not present but smallest number greater than 79 is 94 which is at index `4` and in list 4 - `arr[3]` - 79 is present at index `3`.
+In list 1, 79 is at index `3`, in list 2, 79 is actually out of bounds but would be inserted at index `5` hence the output `5`, we could also have returned a value marking out of bounds, like `-2`, in list 3, 79 is not present but the smallest number greater than 79 is 94 and which is at index `4` and in list 4, 79 is present at index `3`.
+This makes the position tuple for 79 to be `[3, 5, 4, 3]`.

-Given a 2-dimensional array `arr` we compute the position tuple for element `(i, j)` by performing binary search on all `k` lists as shown in python code below
+Given a 2-dimensional array `arr` we compute the position tuple for element `(i, j)` by performing a binary search on all `k` lists as shown in python code below

 ```py
 for i, l in enumerate(arr):